zhenglinpan/Awesome-Animation-Research/README.md

 ****

-🙇‍♀️Creating animation is time-consuming and often involves manual work.
+🙇‍♀️Creating animation is time-consuming and often involves arduour manual work.
 AI tools are changing this landscape.
 Researchers are coping with animation-specific challenges like inbetweening and frame-to-frame color propagation.

 ![img2](./assets/ppl_en.png)